Table of Contents

 10.1.1.
 Possible tournament field layouts are provided in Appendix B to allow teams to practice.

-10.1.3.
+10.1.2.
 Cover may be constructed from fabric, PVC, inflatables, or other similarly sturdy material.

-similar objects to denote a starting grid where players must start.
+10.1.4.
+The starting position may include grids marked by cones or similar objects to denote a starting grid where players must start.

-10.1.6.
+10.1.5.
 The flag is placed in the center of the field in a clearly visible location.

 10.2.
 Group Stage, Seeding and Elimination Bracket Details